A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts: Preliminaries

 A plane graph that satisfies the conditions in Theorem \ref{thm:proper} is called a {\em proper triangular plane graph}.
 From now on we only consider such graphs.

-Our algorithm relies heavily on the concept of the \emph{regular edge labeling} ($\REL$) of a proper triangular plane graph introduced in $\cite{He93}$. $\REL$s have also been studied by Fusy \cite{Fu06,Fu09}, who refers them as {\em transversal structures}. $\REL$ are closely related to several other edge coloring structures on planar graphs that can be used to describe straight line embeddings of orthogonal polyhedra \cite{Ep10,EM10}.
+Our algorithm relies heavily on the concept of the \emph{regular edge labeling} ($\REL$) introduced in $\cite{He93}$. $\REL$s have also been studied by Fusy \cite{Fu06,Fu09}, who refers them as {\em transversal structures}. $\REL$ are closely related to several other edge coloring structures of planar graphs that can be used to describe straight line embeddings of orthogonal polyhedra \cite{Ep10,EM10}.

 \begin{definition} Let $G$ be a proper triangular plane graph.
-A regular edge labeling $\REL$ $\mathcal{R}=\{T_1, T_2\}$ of $G$ is a partition of the interior edges of $G$ into two subsets $T_1, T_2$ of directed edges such that:
+A regular edge labeling $\REL$ $\R=\{T_1, T_2\}$ of $G$ is a partition of the interior edges of $G$ into two subsets $T_1, T_2$ of directed edges such that:

 \begin{itemize} \item For each interior vertex $v$, the edges incident to $v$ appear in ccw order around $v$ as follows: a set of edges in $T_1$ leaving $v$; a set of edges in $T_2$ leaving $v$; a set of edges in $T_1$ entering $v$; a set of edges in $T_2$ entering $v$.
+(Each of the four sets contains at least one edge.)

 \item Let $v_N, v_W, v_S, v_E$ be the four exterior vertices in ccw order.
 All interior edges incident to $v_N$ are in $T_1$ and entering $v_N$.
 All interior edges incident to $v_W$ are in $T_2$ and entering $v_W$.
 All interior edges incident to $v_S$ are in $T_1$ and leaving $v_S$.
 All interior edges incident to $v_E$ are in $T_2$ and leaving $v_E$. \end{itemize} \end{definition}